mikepsinn/dFDA-DAO/how-to/README.md

 ---
-description: Learn how you can join and participate CureDAO
+description: Learn how you can join and participate deFDA
 ---

 # ❓ How To Get Involved